djspears/PaloAlto/Azure-VM-with-3-Interfaces/README.md

 - CLI: `azure vm show  -g YourResourceGroupName  -n YourDeploymentLabel`
 - Azure Portal: Your Resource Group > Deployment or Alert Logs

-If you are creating customized ARM templates you can use the following information to deploy VM-Series:

-- Publisher name: paloaltonetworks
-- Offer: vmseries1
-- SKU: byol or bundle1 or bundle2
-- Version: 7.1.0 or latest (recommended)